ReceiptToSheet

 Where ReceiptToSheet Is Better

-The data actually lands in your spreadsheet.
-Scan a receipt, and within seconds a new row appears in the Google Sheet you specified: merchant, date, total, and category.
+The data lands in your spreadsheet.
+Scan a receipt, and within seconds a new row appears in the Sheet you specified: merchant, date, total, category.
 No dashboard to check.
 No export.
 The data is in the tool you already use.

 No re-entry.
 The complaint that defines Foreceipt's user experience — "still going through receipts by hand" — doesn't apply when your scans become rows automatically.

 Simpler mental model.
 Foreceipt is an expense management app that happens to have receipt scanning.
 ReceiptToSheet is a receipt scanner whose only job is putting data in your Sheet.
-Simpler scope = less to learn.
+Smaller scope, less to learn.

 On Scan Limits